Welcome to the Rochester Area Vegan Society

 ATTEND A MEETING!

-Our regular monthly meetings are on the third Sunday of the month at the Brighton Town Park Lodge, 777 Westfall Rd.
+We meet March through May and September through November, on the third Sunday of the month at the Brighton Town Park Lodge, 777 Westfall Rd.
 Rochester, NY.
-The dates and locations occasionally change so always check our newsletter or the online calendar.
+The dates and locations occasionally change so always check our newsletter or the online calendar, or call 585 234-8750.
+We also have a summer picnic and a winter holiday party.

 RAVS Rules for Share-A-Dish Meals: All dishes must be completely vegan.
 They may not contain any meat, poultry, fish, eggs, dairy products, or honey.
 Gelatin is a meat by-product.
 Please watch out for hidden dairy products, such as whey and casein or caseinate.
 Please prepare a 4×6 card with the name of the dish and all ingredients.
 Prepare enough to serve eight people.
 Please bring your own serving dishes and utensils, as well as your own dishes to eat from.
 The guest fee is $3.00, which can be applied towards your membership if you join the same night.
 If you are interested in learning more about membership, click here.